fabiommendes/pygeneric/doc/source/conversion.rst

-'''
 ==========================
 Conversions and Promotions
 ==========================

-This module introduces a system for converting objects to different types and for promoting arguments of mathematical operations to a common type that is similar to the same concepts in the Julia language.
+This module introduces a system for converting objects to different types and for promoting arguments of mathematical operations to a common type that is similar to the same concepts found in the Julia language.

 Conversions